Boarding School FAQs

 • Ice Hockey

-As you can see, there is a little something for anyone that has an interest in contact or non-contact sports.
-Furthermore, there are different levels of competition in each sport so that your son or daughter can compete against their peers with similar athletic abilities.
+As you can see, there is a little something for anyone interested in contact or non-contact sports.
+Furthermore, each sport has different levels of competition, so your son or daughter can compete against peers with similar athletic abilities.

 Look into the boarding school's athletic history before you decide on a school for your son.
-Get to know the coaches and find out what potential opportunities your son may have in participating on a sports team such as tennis.
-It may be a good idea to also see what kind of experience the school has in sending their boarding school graduates to college on athletic scholarships.
+Get to know the coaches and discover potential opportunities for your son to participate on a sports team such as tennis.
+It may also be a good idea to see what kind of experience the school has in sending its boarding school graduates to college on athletic scholarships.

 This video offers an overview of sports programs at boarding schools.